Zyn

 Zyn (stylized as "ZYN") is a Swedish brand of nicotine pouches.
 Zyn pouches are designed to be placed between the gums and lip, allowing nicotine to be absorbed into the bloodstream through oral soft tissue.
-Unlike snus, nicotine pouches do not contain tobacco or stem material, but remain addictive due to their nicotine content.
+Unlike snus or dip, nicotine pouches do not contain tobacco or stem material, but remain addictive due to their nicotine content.

 The brand was created by Swedish Match, a subsidiary of Philip Morris International since 2022.
-In the United States, Zyn’s share of the nicotine-pouch category exceeded 70% in 2023, according to industry and financial reporting.
+In the United States, Zyn’s share of the nicotine-pouch category exceeded 70% in 2023.
+By 2025 that number had decreased to 60%.

 History

 Zyn pouches were initially launched on a small scale in the US market, first being marketed in Colorado, and then in various western US states during 2016.
 Zyn pouches also began to be marketed in Sweden in 2016.
 From 2017 to 2019 one of Swedish Match's US plants, located in Owensboro, Kentucky, was expanded to handle the manufacturing of Zyn pouches directly in the US.
 The works required an investment of $115 million and the new plant opened in May 2019.
 By the end of 2018, Zyn pouches were available in about 13,500 stores in the United States and by the end of 2020, they were available in about 100,000 US stores.
-Zyn pouches have also been distributed in other countries such as the UK, Switzerland, South Africa and Pakistan.

 In November 2022, Swedish Match was acquired by Philip Morris International.
 Zyn has been identified among the strategic brands acquired by the tobacco giant to achieve its vision of a "smoke-free future", alongside the company's existing portfolio of Iqos heated tobacco and Veev vaping products.

 Previously, Philip Morris already had nicotine pouches in its product range through the Shiro brand, acquired by PMI in May 2021 with the purchase of the Danish company AG Snus.
 Zyn pouches have experienced rapid growth in popularity among American consumers, especially from 2023 onwards.